strangetom/ingredient-parser/docs/source/guide/normalisation.rst

 ``combine_quantities_split_by_and``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fractional quantities split by 'and' e.g. 1 and 1/2 are replaced by the decimal equivalent.
+Fractional quantities split by 'and' e.g. 1 and 1/2 are converted to the format described in `_identify_fractions`_.

 A regular expression is used to find these in the sentence.